CacoMoore/CacoMoore/README.md

 ### I'm a Developer and Law graduate
   <p>🌱 I’m currently learning typescript.
 I finished a bootcamp at 4Geeks Academy in May 2023</p>
   <p>🤜🏾🤛🏻 I’m looking to collaborate with other developers</p>
-  <p>⭐ 2023 Goals: Find an intresting job as full stack developer</p>
+  <p>🎯 2023 Goals: Find an intresting job as full stack developer</p>
   <p>❤️ I love to read and gardening</p>
   &nbsp;